How Did Backflow Contaminate Corpus Christi Drinking Water?RSS

 Indulin AA-86 is a trade name for an emulsifier commonly used in the asphalt industry.
 Because Indulin AA-86 is proprietary, the Material Safety Data Sheet (MSDS) is not required to disclose the chemical composition, so we can only look at clues.
 The MSDS does categorize the formulation as having fatty amine derivatives, and another MSDS for Indulin AA-86 discloses that several state regulatory agencies (including California Prop.
 65) list ethyl acrylate as an ingredient.
 From this information, and other parts of the MSDS, we can assume that the substance as a whole is relatively insoluble in water, but because the specific formulation is disclosed, we do not know how soluble (if at all) the different components of Indulin AA-86 are.

-How Did Indulin AA-86 Get Into Corpus Christi's Water?
+How Did Indulin AA-86 Contamination Get Into Corpus Christi's Water?

 At the time that this article was published, the details are pretty scarce.
 Corpus Christi estimates that between 3 and 24 gallons of Indulin AA-86 were flowed into the drinking water system, and that's about it.
 We'll keep you posted as more is learned.